 are offset where the Company has a legally enforceable right to offset and intends either to settle on a net basis, or to

-f) Current and deferred tax is recognized in the Statement of profit and loss, except to the extent that it relates to items
+f) Current and deferred tax is recognised in the Statement of profit and loss, except to the extent that it relates to items

-recognized in other comprehensive income or directly in equity and in this case, the tax is also recognized in other
+recognised in other comprehensive income or directly in equity and in this case, the tax is also recognised in other

 comprehensive income or directly in equity, respectively.